“Yesterday is gone, tomorrow has not yet come.

 Like our patron saint, Mother Teresa Catholic Church comes from humble beginnings.
 In 2000, St. Michael the Archangel Parish was growing so quickly that they needed a place for an overflow Mass.
-Monsignor John Wall, then pastor, found a new high school in western Cary he thought would be just the place.
+Monsignor John Wall, then pastor, found a new high school in western Cary, still under construction, that he thought would be just the place.

 The Green Hope Catholic community became affectionately known as “Our Lady of Green Hope.”
-In anticipation of continued growth, the Diocese of Raleigh purchased 44 acres of land (of which 22 remain) in September 2004 to construct a new church.
+In anticipation of continued growth, the Diocese of Raleigh purchased 44 acres of land (22 remain) in September 2004 to construct a new church.
 The property straddles the Wake and Chatham county lines.

 The Diocese of Raleigh formally established St. Michael at Green Hope Station in 2011, the first step toward becoming a parish.
 In early 2015, Father Daniel Oschwald was appointed to lead the station toward mission status.
 A committee began developing a plan to build the financial viability and community support needed to become a new parish.